Finite Groebner bases in infinite dimensional polynomial rings and applications: Examples, Counterexamples, and First Applications

 \begin{proof} (1) If $q_1, q_2 \in Q'$, then $Q' \subseteq Q$ implies that the condition of Proposition \ref{prop:orderchar} is satisfied.
 In particular, (1) holds regardless of whether $Q'$ is divisible.

-(2) By divisibility, any infinite good sequence in $Q'$ with respect to $P$-divisbility in $Q'$ is a good sequence in $Q$ with respect to $P$-divisibility.
-Since $P$-divisibility is a well-partial-ordering on $Q$, Proposition \ref{prop:equivorder} implies that $P$-divisibility is also a well-partial-order on $Q'$.
+(2) Consider any infinite sequence of monomials in $Q'$.
+Since $P$-divisibility is a well-partial-ordering on $Q$, this sequence is good when considered as a subset of $Q$.
+Since $Q' \subseteq Q$ is a divisible subsemigroup, the sequence is also good in $Q'$.
+Proposition \ref{prop:equivorder} implies that $P$-divisibility is also a well-partial-order on $Q'$.

 (3) This follows from (2) and Theorem \ref{main_GB_thm}.

 (4) There are seven conditions to check in the definition of a filtration; all of them are straightforward.

 (5) This follows from (4) and Theorem \ref{thm:symminvarstab}. \end{proof}